Wednesday, August 29, 2018

 While this is a heist movie, it's also a hostage movie.
 Clive Owen plays Dalton Russell who has set in motion the perfect bank robbery with his crew, which includes two other guys and one woman.
 They walk into the bank dressed as painters (including wearing masks and sunglasses) as though they're there to do some job.
 Nobody even blinks or notices them.
 Not until one of the higher ups at the bank realizes that they didn't hire anyone to do any paint jobs and when he questions Russell, that's when he screams at everyone to get down and the rest of his crew point guns at everyone until they're all laying on the ground.

 They gather everyone and divide them up into two groups: employees and patrons and gather everyone's phones and keys.
 One bank worker tells Russell that he forgot his phone and Russell, not believing him, tells him he's going to ask him again, but the man insists he forgot it.
 I really thought he was being sincere since Russell tells him if he lies to him, he'll kill him and I'm sure the man would have produced his phone if he really had it with him.
 Russell starts going through all the other bank workers' phones, seeing if any of them have Peter Hammond, the name of the man who forgot his cell phone, on their speed dial.
-(And you can tell right away this movie came out before the iPhone was a thing, because there's not a one to be seen in this movie!
+(And you can tell right away this movie came out before the iPhone was a thing, because there's not a one to be seen!
 We will later see a very early version of the iPod which looks very archaic in this day!)
 When he comes across a phone that does have Hammonds number, he dials it and hears a phone in a nearby office ring.
 He doesn't kill Peter, but he does take him into the office where he beats him.

 They then make everyone take off their clothes and put on jumpsuits, similar to the ones the robbers are wearing.
 This is to confuse the police so they won't know who the hostages are from the bank robbers.
 This is why we see the two detectives interviewing everyone later on: to see if they were part of the robbery.
 The hostages will be divided randomly into three or four different rooms, sometimes changing people to another room and even inserting one of the robbers into one of the rooms to pretend they're one of them.
 Since they're all wearing the same uniforms, it's all very confusing, not just for the hostages, but for the viewing audience!